RVing Through Alaska with Kids: Our Wild and Wonderful Adventure

 Day 1–4: Seward – Glaciers, Fjords & Sea Life

-We flew into Anchorage, picked up our 33-foot RV (our cozy rolling home for the next couple of weeks), and headed south to Seward.
+We flew into Anchorage, picked up our super comfy 33-foot RV (our cozy rolling home for the next couple of weeks) from Great Alaskan Holidays (the absolute best RV rental experience we've ever had!
+See trip info box at the end of this post for more information), and headed south to Seward.
 The drive alone was a good introduction to Alaska—forests, rivers, mountain views… and we hadn’t even done anything yet.

 We stayed 4 nights at the Seward KOA, which had full hookups, clean bathrooms, great kids area (where our kids played happily with other camper kids!) and a good location close to town.
-From there, we:
+We've stayed at many KOAs before and on this trip, and no doubt, this is one of our better experiences.
+As KOAs are often located in close proximity to popular destinations, we were in a very short distance from the campground to the main ones in Seward, and so we:

 Hiked to Exit Glacier, a very accessible trail with glacier views that got everyone excited (plus, helpful signs that show how far the glacier has retreated over the years).